caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 driving many of the innovations in front-end development, and CRDTs are seeing broader adoption.
-Finally, testing techniques and tools abound alongside academic innovations in theorem proving, property-based testing, concolic testing, and other analysis techniques.
+Finally, testing techniques and tools abound alongside academic innovations in theorem proving, property-based testing, concolic testing, and other automated analysis techniques.

-The salient point in all of these examples is an emphasis on correctness, specifically on building confidence in the software we are shipping; a confidence that is prerequisite to the enterprise agility promised by continuous delivery.
+The salient point in all of these examples is an emphasis on correctness, specifically on building confidence in the software we are shipping; this confidence is a prerequisite for continuous delivery.
+Distributed systems entail a reality of eventual consistency and regular failure.
 In particular, state and time are hard; we want to make them easy by simplifying and rigorously controlling how they are handled.

-What we desire is a cloud native architecture that acts in concert with these innovations, lifting these ideas into the systems architecture, to enable agility while helping to ensure correctness, though we are forced to accept a relaxed definition of correctness as distributed systems establish a reality of eventual consistency and regular failure.
-Valuing simplicity, clarity and generality above all, we wish to resolve the tension between these cloud era realities and our existing tools by obviating these concerns for individual services.

-The most critical aspect of correctness is simplicity.
-To that end our architectural aim is to define simple components that can be composed in simple ways to create solutions easily.

-Service-level Architecture
+Service View
 ==========================

 The primary building block of the Hyperobjects style are Hyperobjects themselves.
-These are autonomous services that own a well-defined area of knowledge in our enterprise.
-They are connected by a universal backplane (described in System-level Architecture) and are aggregated and/or proxied by Application Gateways (aka View Model servers, Frontend Servers) as necessary.
+These are autonomous services that own a well-defined area of knowledge, a Bounded Context, in our enterprise.
+They are connected by a universal backplane described in System-level Architecture and are aggregated and/or proxied by Application Gateways (aka View Model servers, Frontend Servers, Experience-based APIs) as necessary.

 To understand the Service-level architecture, we need to establish some terminology.